A Fast and Scalable Implementation Method for Competing Risks Data with the R Package fastcmprsk: Simulation studies

+{ Figure 3 depicts how fast the computational complexities of \code{fastCrr} (dashed lines) and \code{crr} (solid lines) increase as $n$ increases as measured by runtime (in seconds)}.
+It shows clearly that the computational complexity of \code{crr} increases quadratically ({ solid line slopes $\approx 2$}) while that of \code{fastCrr} is linear ({ dashed line slopes $\approx 1$}). { This implies that the computational gains of \code{fastCrr} over \code{crr} are expected to grow exponentially as the sample size increases.

+We further demonstrates the computational advantages of \code{fastCrr} over \code{crr} for large sample size data in Table \ref{runtimelarge-n} by comparing their runtime on a single simulated data with $n$ varying from $50,000$ to $500,000$ using a system with an Intel Xeon 2.40GHz processor and 256GB of memory.
+It is seen that \code{fastCrr} scales well to large sample size data, whereas \code{crr} eventually grinds to a halt as $n$ grows large.
+For example, for $n=500,000$, it only takes less than 1 minute for \code{fastCrr} to finish, while \code{crr} did not finish in 3 days.
+Because the forward-backward scan allows us to efficiently compute variance estimates through bootstrapping, we have also observed drastic computational gains in variance estimation with large sample size data (7 minutes for \code{fastCrr} versus 54 hours for \code{crr}.
+Furthermore, since parallelization of the bootstrap procedure was not implemented in these timing reports, we expect multicore usage to further decrease the runtime of the variance estimation for \code{fastCrr} }

+{ We also performed a simulation to compare the bootstrap procedure for variance estimation to the estimate of the asymptotic variance provided in (\ref{eq3:asymptotic}) used in \code{crr}.
+First, we compare the two standard error estimates with the empirical standard error of $\hat{\bbeta}_{1}$.
+For the $j^{th}$ coefficient, the empirical standard error is calculated as the standard deviation of $\hat{\beta}_{1j}$ from the 100 Monte Carlo runs.
+For the standard error provided by both the bootstrap and the asymptotic variance-covariance matrix, we take the average standard error of $\hat{\beta}_{1j}$ over the 100 Monte Carlo runs.
+Table \ref{table3} compares the standard errors for $\hat{\beta}_{1j}$ for $j = 1, 2, 3$.
+When $n = 1000$, the average standard error using the bootstrap is slightly larger than the empirical standard error; whereas, the standard error from the asymptotic expression is slightly smaller.
+These differences diminish and all three estimates are comparable when $n \geq 2000$.
+This provides evidence that both the bootstrap and asymptotic expression are adequate estimators of the variance-covariance expression for large datasets.

-To assess the performance of the bootstrap procedure for variance estimation, Table 3 shows the coverage probability (and standard errors) of the $95\%$ confidence intervals for $\bbeta_{11} = 0.4$.
-We see confidence intervals are generally wider for the bootstrap approach but are close to the nominal $95\%$ level.
+Additionally, we present in Table \ref{tab3:covprob} the coverage probability (and standard errors) of the $95\%$ confidence intervals for $\beta_{11} = 0.4$ using the bootstrap (\code{fastCrr}) and asymptotic (\code{crr}) variance estimate.
+The confidence intervals are wider for the bootstrap approach when compared to confidence intervals produced using the asymptotic variance estimator, especially when $n = 1000$.
+However, both methods are close to the nominal $95\%$ level as $n$ increases.
+We observe similar trends across the other coefficient estimates.